Sasakawa Young Leaders Fellowship Fund

 The Ryoichi Sasakawa Young Leaders Fellowship Fund was launched in 1987 by the Nippon Foundation (formerly, The Japan Shipbuilding Industry Foundation or The Sasakawa Foundation).
 The goal of the SYLFF Program is to nurture future leaders who will overcome geopolitical, religious, ethnic, and cultural boundaries and actively participate in the world community for peace and the well-being of humankind.
 Under the SYLFF Program, The Nippon Foundation has endowed one million dollars to each institutions of higher learning, from which fellowships are awarded to graduate students enrolled in social sciences and humanities fields.
 To date, endowments of one million dollars each have been presented to 69 universities and consortia in 44 countries.
 About 15,000 students have received fellowships since the launch of the program in 1987.
 These SYLFF Fellows have been active in a diversity of fields following their graduation.
 The Economics Department at the University of Michigan is honored to be a recipient of the SYLFF endowment.

 As part of the SYLFF program, The Economics Department offers two different types of fellowships for students.
 The first is used as a recruiting tool for incoming Ph.D. students.
 This fellowship offers students tuition, healthcare and a generous stipend to support them during the first full year as a graduate student in Economics.
 The second SYLFF Fellowship supports students who have reached Ph.D. candidacy.
 This one-term funding opportunity provides tuition, stipend and health insurance to provide a semester of dedicated research time to these students.
 Priority is given to students who are in the final stages of their dissertation research and plan to go on the job market within the next year.
 A competition is held for both Fall and Winter semesters.
-For more information on this please contact Mary Braun.
+For more information on this please contact the graduate coordinator.

 Current SYLFF Fellows